 - Do play machines near the stage, the bar, or on the end aisles.
 These tend to pay off better.

 - Don't drink a lot of alcohol.
 This makes you tend to not care and spend more.
 These are the nights I have found myself hitting the ATM.
 My rule is to have one cocktail when I get there, drink a lot of free soda, then have one more about two hours before I leave, followed by another round of free sodas.

 - Pick up the penny tickets people have discarded.
 I have found these a lot to lay on machines.
 Usually three to ten cents.
-One time I put one of these three cent tickets in my machine and won ten bucks.
+One time, I put one of these three-cent tickets in my machine and won ten bucks.

 - The final tip I have found maintains my spirit about the night and my feeling about going back.
-I take one good cash out and put it in my purse and not touch it again.
-Even if I am way down for the night, if I have a good amount ticket to cash out with, I feel better walking out that night and want to come back.
+I take one good cash out and put it in my purse and do not touch it again.
+Even if I am way down for the night, if I have a good ticket to cash out with, I feel better walking out that night and want to come back.